-The Swope, Rodante Vanguard Award Selection Board is comprised of Tampa Bay business leaders and educational professionals.
+The Swope, Rodante Vanguard Award Selection Board is comprised of business and civic leaders.

 An NFL All–Pro and three time Pro-Bowl wide receiver, Vincent Jackson began his NFL career in 2005.
 During the 2012 season, Mr. Jackson joined the Tampa Bay Buccaneers, bringing with him incredible dedication, production and work ethic.
 In his eight years in the NFL, Mr. Jackson has accumulated over 340 career receptions, 6,000 yards receiving and 45 touchdowns.

 When he’s not competing on the football field, Mr. Jackson focuses on endeavors within the community.
 In 2012, he founded the Jackson in Action 83 Foundation, a non-profit organization which facilitates communication among, and support for, deployed military parents and their families.
 The organization regularly hosts events and meetings to promote its efforts and acquire tools that encourage interaction and support.
 A child of military personnel himself, Mr. Jackson understands the importance of this communication and is committed to making a difference in the lives of military families.